An In-Depth Look at Nutex Health Inc.'s (NUTX) Stock Performance

 Sponsored

-The average price predicted by analysts for NUTX is $3.00, which is $2.47 above the current price.
 The public float for NUTX is 321.69M and currently, short sellers hold a 3.85% ratio of that float.
-The average trading volume of NUTX on May 02, 2023 was 1.56M shares.
+The average trading volume of NUTX on May 05, 2023 was 1.65M shares.

 NUTX) stock’s latest price update